Exciting News for Fall 2021!!

 Welcome to the Southwestern College Paramedic Program.
 Use this site to help answer some frequently asked questions.

-The goal of the Southwestern College Paramedic Program is to prepare competent entry-level Paramedics in cognitive (knowledge), Psychomotor (skills), and effective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and Emergency Medical Responder levels."
+The goal of the Southwestern College Paramedic Program is to prepare competent entry-level Paramedics in cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and Emergency Medical Responder levels.

-Southwestern College will be accepting applications forthe August 2019 Paramedic training program starting March 1, 2019 to June 14, 2019.
+Southwestern College will be accepting applications for the August 2021 Paramedic Program starting February 1, 2021 to June 12, 2021.

 Emergency Medical Technicians with a year of full-time work experience are encouraged to apply.

-Interested EMTs may obtain an application packet from SWC Higher Education Center at Otay Mesa until the middle of May or via email from Karen Cook at firstname.lastname@example.org
+Interested EMTs may obtain an application packet from SWC Higher Education Center at Otay Mesa until the middle of May or via email from SWCFIREEMS@swccd.edu or by calling 619-216-6760

 Classes start in mid-August.
-Selection into this paramedic training program will be determined based on assessment of your cognitive, psychomotor, and effective abilities.
-(See application for moreinformation.
+Selection into this paramedic training program will be determined based on assessment of your cognitive, psychomotor, and affective abilities.
+(See the application for more information.
 Please note some of the requirements have changed, effective this year.)

 Earn More.
 Learn More.